 I anticipate that the kits will be available in about a week.
 If you have any questions or feedback about the site, please don’t hesitate to contact me.

 I got my new PCBs earlier this week and they look great!
 I built a board today, taking pictures as I went to put in the assembly manual.
 The board looks and works perfectly!
-Now I have to update the manual, make a couple of tweaks to the firmware, and add ordering capability to the website.
+Now I have to update the manual, make a couple of tweaks to the software, and add ordering capability to the website.